json-api/json-api/implementations/index.md

 * [YAYSON](https://github.com/confetti/yayson) is an isomorphic library for serializing and reading JSON API data.
 Simply use it with plain objects or extend it to fit your ORM (currently it has an adapter for [Sequelize](http://sequelizejs.com)).
 * [jsonapi-serializer](https://github.com/SeyZ/jsonapi-serializer) is a Node.js framework agnostic library for serializing your data to JSON API.
 * [jsonapi-server](https://github.com/holidayextras/jsonapi-server) is a fully featured NodeJS sever implementation of json:api.
+* [jsonapify](https://goo.gl/ScJlRn) is an unintrusive, well-tested and easy-to-use library for the development of JSON-API (or similar) APIs.
+It integrates nicely with Mongoose models as connect-compatible middleware.
+Its development is very recent though, which only means that feature requests and feedback is more than welcome!

 ### Ruby <a href="#server-libraries-ruby" id="server-libraries-ruby" class="headerlink"></a>